TBD54566975/experimental-remittance-bot/README.md

 # Installing

-1. Uses ollama to host llama2 models for your platform (https://ollama.ai/) - dowbload and install appropriate version for your platform.
+1. This uses ollama to host llama2 models for your platform (https://ollama.ai/) - dowbload and install appropriate version for your platform.

+eg on linux you can run: `docker run -p 11434:11434 ollama/ollama` on macos `ollama serve` (or run the application)

 2. Install requirements.txt

 `pip install -r requirements.txt`

 3. Run `streamlit run streamlit.py` to run the app.
 The first time you access it it may take a while as it downloads the appropriate model.
+You can set OLLAMA_HOST to point to `hostname:port` for the ollama server.